gabymorgi/gameTracker/README.md

 ## Description

-This is a simple game tracker that allows me to track my games and their progress.
-You can add games through Steam or manually, update their progress and delete them.
+This is a simple tracker that allows me to track my games, books, and other stuff.

+The app can add games through Steam and update their progress.

 The app is built using React.

 ## Installation